Higher-Rank Tensor Non-Abelian Field Theory: Higher-Moment or Subdimensional Polynomial Global Symmetry, Algebraic Variety, Noether's Theorem, and Gauging: Conclusion, and Relations to Algebraic Geometry

-We can reduce the degree-$(\tm-1)$ higher-moment symmetry in $\R^n$ to a lower degree-$(\tm-2)$ higher-moment symmetry in $\R^{n-1}$ by restricting to a specific subspace \\[-20mm] \end{enumerate} More generally, we can solve the polynomial with certain constraints as a lower-degree polynomial.
+\end{enumerate} More generally, we can solve the polynomial with certain constraints as a lower-degree polynomial.
 This is related to the concepts of variety and subvariety in \Sec{eq:AlgebraicVariety}, and the mathematical concepts of embedding and foliation of subspaces.
 Indeed, the foliation concepts are powerful and applied recently in fracton literature, e.g. \cite{Shirley2017suz1712.05892, 2019arXiv190709048SShirleySlagleXieChen}.
 It is also pointed out that the concept of \emph{spacetime embedding} may be treated as a quantum mechanical way as a quantized excitation, named the \emph{embeddon} \cite{Wang2019aiq1909.13879}.
 Therefore, it will be illuminating to revisit all the above new \emph{gauge theories} of {higher-moment or subdimensional polynomial global symmetry} in a fully quantum mechanical set up in the future.